Learn to Play

 - is anxious in social situations

-- struggles in play with others
+- wants to play with others but struggles

-- has different or delayed language
+- has delayed language skills

 the Learn to Play program can help.